Introduction to MS Word 2010

 Observe each student to see if they can successfully open Microsoft Word using one of the demonstrated methods.

-Aim: To Create a New Word document in Microsoft Word
+Aim: To create a new document in Microsoft Word

 Materials Needed: